Menu Decorator

 Individual vehicle approval is issued only for the territory of the Republic of Poland, for vehicle categories L, T, R, S and C.

-EU individual vehicle approval is issued for all EU member states, for vehicle categories M1 and N1 or M2, M3, N2, N3 special purpose vehicles (according to of Annex II Part III Regulation (EU) 2018/858).
+EU individual vehicle approval is issued for all EU member states, for vehicle categories M1 and N1 or M2, M3, N2, N3 special purpose vehicles (according to Annex II Part III of Regulation (EU) 2018/858).

 What does the step-by-step type approval procedure mean?